 Misting and spraying water will be conducted during soil excavation and transport loading operations.
 Misting and spraying water will be performed for exposed excavations, exposed soil surfaces, soil stockpiles, or other dust generation sites, at the frequency necessary to minimize dust generation.
-Watering requirements may be limited given the existing moist condition of soil at the Site.
-It is assumed that water obtained for dust control purposes will be municipally-supplied or otherwise free of COCs and will be approved for onsite use prior to initial application.
+It is assumed that water obtained for dust control purposes will be municipally supplied or otherwise free of COCs and will be approved for onsite use prior to initial application.
 In addition, commercially available dust suppressants and sealants may be applied to dust generating surfaces to control dust emissions.
+Details about decontamination procedures during removal activities are included in the EMP in Section 2.4 Transportation and Disposal.